TJnxtDoor/cars/README.md

 ## NEEDS FIXING

  11/3/22
- - favicon icon isnt working and apple inttergration isnt working also due to apple not supoporting this device, it
+ - favicon icon isnt working and apple inttergration isnt working also due to apple not supoporting this device
-  - can only be ran on apple device,
+  -  itcan only be ran on apple device,